Stylophorum diphyllum: Description

 Stylophorum diphyllum is an herbaceous perennial.
 It grows to about 1.5 feet tall, from underground rhizomes.
 Leaves are pinnately cut and lobed.
 They grow from the base of the plant, and in a pair at the top of the flowering stems.
-Apart from its normal sap, Stylophorum diphyllum produces a yellow-orange latex that stains.
+Apart from its normal sap, Stylophorum diphyllum produces a yellow orange latex which can cause stains.

 In spring, the deep yellow flowers of the celandine poppy appear as a brilliant display on the forest floor.
-The flowers have 4 yellow petals, two soon-falling sepals, many yellow-orange stamens, and a single knobby stigma.
+The flowers have 4 yellow petals, two soon falling sepals, many yellow orange stamens, and a single knobby stigma.
 They appear singly or in umbels of two to four flowers from early spring to early summer.
 The flowers issue from between a pair of leaves at the top of the flowering stems.
 They produce pollen, but no nectar.

-After fertilization, a bristly blue-green pod hangs below the leaves.
+After fertilization, a bristly blue green pod hangs below the leaves.
 Seeds with white elaiosomes ripen in midsummer and the pod opens by four flaps.